Alec-Stashevsky/blocklength/cran-comments.md

 ## Test environments
-* local R installation, R 4.1.2
+* local R installation, R 4.4.2
-* Ubuntu 20.04 (devel and release on GitHub Actions)
+* ubuntu-latest (devel, oldrel-1 and release on GitHub Actions)
 * macOS-latest (release on GitHub Actions)
 * windows-latest (release on GitHub Actions)
-* win-builder (devel and release)
+* win-builder (devel)
-* Fedora (devel on Rhub)
-* Ubuntu (release on Rhub)
-* Windows Server 2008 R2 (devel on Rhub)

-## Resubmission - Version 0.1.5
-This is resubmission upgrading to version 0.1.5 from 0.1.4.

-Version Changes:
-  * Addressed CRAN reviewer comments for incorrect DOI link in `man/hhj.Rd`
-  * Addressed CRAN review comments to change https://codecov.io/gh/Alec-Stashevsky/blocklength to https://app.codecov.io/gh/Alec-Stashevsky/blocklength

 NOTE: Examples wrapped in \donttest are for hhj.R calls which take >5s to run